This is a re-post of my September 11 experience.

 Tuesday, September 11, 2001

 I woke up in my hotel room at the Marriott Marquis in the middle of Times Square.
 I was sharing a room with my friend and two of her sisters.
-We weren't in any rush to get packed, and before I even got out of bed, we got a call from someone in our group in adjacent room telling us to turn on the news.
+We weren't in any rush to get packed, and before I even got out of bed, we got a call from someone in our group in the adjacent room telling us to turn on the news.
 A plane had just crashed into the World Trade Center.

 Watching the news footage replay the first plane plow right into the building, all I could think was "how could that pilot have POSSIBLY missed seeing that building?!"
 The Twin Towers extended so far above every other building it seemed hard to fathom it was an accident.

 Still bewildered, watching the live footage, a chilling image shot across the screen and slammed right into the second Tower.
 My heart sank.
 There was no way this was a random accident.
 I sat up in bed and thought to myself, "If I need to evacuate, I need to get my stuff together and be ready."
-I hopped in the shower, dressed and very methodically started packing my bags.
+I jumped in the shower, dressed and very methodically started packing my bags.

 It's funny, you never really know how you will react in a crisis.
 As a child my dad would take us on survival camping trips in the wilderness.
 We learned things like - pack only what you need, I.D., cash, etc.; layer your clothing, you can use your jacket as a pillow, blanket, etc.; most of all, don't panic.